Ghatshila Assembly constituency: Overview

 According to the Delimitation of Parliamentary and Assembly Constituencies Order, 2008 of the Election Commission of India, Ghatshila Assembly constituency covers Ghatsila police station and Musabnai police station (excluding Palasbani, Asta Koyali, Nunia, Kumarasol, Barakanjiya, Bomaro Bangoriya and Damudih gram panchayats).
 It is a reserved constituency for Scheduled Tribes.
 Ghatshila (Vidhan Sabha constituency) is a part of Jamshedpur (Lok Sabha constituency).
+It was unreserved seat in 1957 Bihar assembly elections.